facebookarchive/AsyncDisplayKit/docs/_docs/automatic-layout-examples.md

 ###Discussion

-Get the full ASDK project at examples/CatDealsCollectionView.
+Get the full Texture project at examples/CatDealsCollectionView.